EE 210 - Applied Electromagnetic Theory

 2. Harrington, R. F., Time-Harmonic Electromagnetic Fields

-3. Balanis, C. A., Advanced Electromagnetics
+3. Balanis, C. A., Advanced Engineering Electromagnetics

 4. Jin, J. M., Theory and Computation of Electromagnetic Fields